 I have lived in Alconbury Parish since 2001 with my husband and two daughters who both attended Alconbury School.
 During this time I have worked at and served on the committee of the Pre-school and also been a member of the FACEs committee.
 In 2008 year I started working in the offices at school and became a TA in KS1 in 2016, I was elected to the Governing body in 2007.
 I am also leader with 1st Alconbury Guides and a trustee of the Memorial hall.

 Mrs Rachael Booker

-Parent Governor.
 I am in my second year as a governor.
-I have a child in year 2 and another one due to start in September 2016.
+I have two children attending Alconbury School.
 I am a Chartered Accountant who has worked in practice and then for several years as the Production Finance Manager for a large media company.
 I have been able to use my knowledge of finance in my role as governor.

 Mrs Jane Watts